 Catch a show at the Vienna State Opera

 The Vienna State Opera is a stunning historical building that, even if you decide not to catch a show, is at least worth visiting to see from the outside.
 It’s best known today for being linked to the Vienna Philharmonic but is also known for being one of the busiest opera houses in the world; it’s not surprising to see a different opera each week here.
 Tickets can be purchased in advance, however, if you are a tight budget and willing to take a risk, it is possible to get standing room only tickets.
 These tickets go on sale 80 minutes before show time and are sold on a first come first serve basis.

 A Nightcap at the Sacher Café

 Yes, it is very touristic, and a little more expensive.
-But, I also think a visit here is a must-do, especially for the famous sacher torte.
+But, I also think a visit here is a must-do for your 1 day in Vienna, especially for the famous Sacher torte.
 Sacher Café is a gorgeous historic café located in the Sacher hotel.
 They have a variety of delicious pastries and treats but the sacher torte really is a must!
 Paired with a cup of Viennese coffee or a glass of wine… YUM.

 If you have a night to spend in Vienna and are looking for a great place to stay, I recommend the following.

 There is so much more to see and do, however, if you only have one day in Vienna than this itinerary will give you a great taste of what Vienna has to offer.